travis-ci/docs-travis-ci-com/user/languages/objective-c.md

 *Note: This is also our first Xcode image on OS X 10.11, as well as having Xcode 7.2.*

-Our Xcode 7.2 Beta images have the following SDKs preinstalled:
+Our Xcode 7.2 images have the following SDKs preinstalled:

 - macosx10.11
 - iphoneos9.2